Evolvulus alsinoides

 What's the taxonomical classification of Evolvulus alsinoides?

 Evolvulus alsinoides belongs to the kingdom Plantae and is classified under the phylum Streptophyta.
-Within the class Equisetopsida and the subclass Magnoliidae, it is organized into the order Solanales.
-This species is a member of the family Convolvulaceae, falling under the genus Evolvulus, and is specifically identified by its species name, alsinoides.
+Within the class Equisetopsida and the subclass Magnoliidae, this plant is further categorized under the order Solanales.
+It is a member of the family Convolvulaceae, which places it within the genus Evolvulus, ultimately identifying it as the specific species Evolvulus alsinoides.

 What are the morphological characteristics of this plant?